amberbit/amberbox/README.md

 2. Install Vagrant from here:
 http://downloads.vagrantup.com/tags/v1.0.5  or as a ruby gem: gem install vagrant
-3. Add amberbox Vagrant box to your local library of boxes:
+3. Add amberbox Vagrant box to your local library of boxes

     $ vagrant box add amberbox https://github.com/downloads/amberbit/amberbox/amberbox.box

 This requires downloading 829 MB box file.
-After this step, you
+After this step, you should
 have 'amberbox' box installed in your system, and you can init your development boxes from it.

-4. Create virtual machine for your project:
+4. Create virtual machine for your project

      $ mkdir my_project_name && cd my_project_name
      $ vagrant init --box amberbox